Fallstop/portfolio-v2/src/projects/QSatFilmCamera/QSatFilmCamera.md

 This is the cool story of how we managed to capture perhaps the most boring photo possible.

-![A pure white frame:center:small](./white_frames/picture104.jpg) *todo: replace with actual film photo that'll have texture to it, right now it looks like it's stuck loading*
+![A pure white frame:center:small](./white_frames/picture104.jpg)
+<TodoMark>replace with actual film photo that'll have texture to it, right now it looks like it's stuck loading</TodoMark>

 ## What is PSat?